 Online retailer Zappos achieved legendary status for its customer service by focusing on employee culture.
 In fact, their CEO is famous for saying, “We’re a service company that happens to sell shoes”.
 Call center workers at Zappos receive seven weeks of training on company culture and customer happiness.
 And, to the point, employees at all levels of the company are required to spend time on the phone so they understand what it’s like.

 Social media presents both a challenge and an opportunity for developing your brand voice.
 The challenge: monitoring, maintaining and providing a consistent support experience through social platforms.
-The opportunity: surpassing customer expectations and creating evangelist of your brand.
-However, not all brands are utilizing social media and as a result 56% of customer tweets to companies are being ignored.
+The opportunity: surpassing customer expectations and creating an evangelist of your brand.
+However, not all brands are utilizing social media and as a result, 56% of customer tweets to companies are being ignored.

 According to, Echo Research and Fishburn Hedges, 65% of consumers who have communicated with companies through social networks believe this is a better way to interact with a company rather than through call centers.
 While multi-channel support is more in demand today than ever before, the most popular channel for service interaction continues to be voice support.
-In addition, approximately 35% of customer inquiries, that originated through other channels, eventually escalated to voice.
+In addition, approximately 35% of customer inquiries, which originated through other channels, eventually escalated to voice.
 The opposite occurs when phone service is not up to par, as customers resort to social channels to publicly complain.